 The goal is to have all analyses run once per day.
 Given the number of crates and the amount of computing power available this may or may not be practical.
 Each page has a datestamp on it though, so you know at least how up to date it MIGHT be.

 This site downloads the crates.io index,, all actual

 crate files, and hits some of the crates.io API endpoints as well.
 It attempts to

 policy, rate-limit itself, and in general be a good citizen.
 All HTTP requests

 from this site's crawlers should use the user-agent string

 "cargofox (https://cargofox.io/about.html)".
 If this site's bots appear to be causing problems,

 the issue tracker.

 Nothing beyond basic webserver logs.
 No data is sold to any third party.
-This site has never been asked to divulge data by any government.
+This site has never been asked to divulge data by any government or law enforcement.